Wayne Graham: Rice

 Graham took over at Rice in 1992.
 He inherited a program that had tallied only seven winning seasons in 78 years of Southwest Conference play and had only finished above fourth place once.
 As at San Jacinto, he turned the program into a national powerhouse.
 A program that had never before qualified for the NCAA Division I baseball tournament made 23 consecutive tournament appearances (1995–2017) and won 20 consecutive regular-season or tournament conference championships (1996–2015) in three different conferences (Southwest Conference, Western Athletic Conference, and Conference USA).
 Rice has also been to the College World Series seven times (1997, 1999, 2002, 2003, 2006, 2007, and 2008).
 Graham's crowning achievement was the 2003 College World Series, in which Rice won its first national championship in any sport in its 91-year history.
 Not one to rest on his laurels, Graham quipped during a post-game interview, "We want to do it again."
-On April 16, 2016, Graham won his 1,100th Division I game (3-2 over Western Kentucky).
+On April 16, 2016, Graham won his 1,100th Division I game (3–2 over Western Kentucky).
 He has more than 1,600 wins as a collegiate head coach.
 Graham was also largely responsible for Rice's on-campus baseball stadium, Reckling Park, being built in 2000.

 In 2004, Graham once again presided over history, as three Rice pitchers were drafted in the first eight picks of the 2004 Major League Baseball Draft, the only time three teammates have ever been selected in the first round.
-Graham's Rice teams have produced first-round picks Jose Cruz, Jr. (1995), Matt Anderson (1997), Lance Berkman (1997), Bubba Crosby (1998), Kenny Baugh (2001), Jon Skaggs (2001), David Aardsma (2003), Philip Humber (2004), Jeff Niemann (2004), Wade Townsend (2004, 2005), Joe Savery (2007), and Anthony Rendon (2011).
-Eight of those players have been pitchers, and Graham is known for developing players that went undrafted out of high school, such as Niemann and Townsend.
+Graham's Rice teams produced first-round picks Jose Cruz, Jr. (1995), Matt Anderson (1997), Lance Berkman (1997), Bubba Crosby (1998), Kenny Baugh (2001), Jon Skaggs (2001), David Aardsma (2003), Philip Humber (2004), Jeff Niemann (2004), Wade Townsend (2004, 2005), Joe Savery (2007), and Anthony Rendon (2011).
+Eight of those players were pitchers, and Graham was known for developing players that went undrafted out of high school, such as Niemann and Townsend.

-During the 2017 season, despite finishing in 6th place in Conference USA, Graham led Rice to their 23rd consecutive NCAA Tournament.
+During the 2017 season, despite finishing in 6th place in Conference USA, Graham led Rice to their 23rd consecutive NCAA tournament.
 Needing to win the Conference USA tournament title to qualify for the NCAA tournament and to keep the streak alive, he led to Owls to the conference title.
 Rice won four consecutive games and rallied late in the championship to upset #11 nationally ranked Southern Miss 5–4 on a walk-off double.
-Graham never had a losing season as a high school or college coach until his final season at Rice, 2018.
+Graham never had a losing season as a high school or college coach until his final season at Rice in 2018.
 His contract was not extended after that season.

+In 2012, Graham was inducted into the College Baseball Hall of Fame.

+Death

+Graham died in Austin on September 3, 2024, at the age of 88.